eth-educators/ethstaker-guides/merge-goerli-prater.md

 $ wget https://github.com/ethereum/staking-deposit-cli/releases/download/v2.2.0/staking_deposit-cli-9ab0b05-linux-amd64.tar.gz
 $ tar xvf staking_deposit-cli-9ab0b05-linux-amd64.tar.gz
 $ cd staking_deposit-cli-9ab0b05-linux-amd64/
-$ ./deposit new-mnemonic --num_validators 1 --chain ropsten
+$ ./deposit new-mnemonic --num_validators 1 --chain prater
 $ ls -d $PWD/validator_keys/*
 ```

 Make sure to store your keystore password and your mnemonic somewhere safe.
 You should end up with a deposit file (starts with `deposit_data-` and ends with `.json`) and one or more keystore files (starts with `keystore-` and ends with `.json`), 1 per validator.
 Copy them around if needed.
 Make sure your deposit file and your keystore files are in a known and accessible location on your machine.

-Next we will do the deposit using the Ropsten launchpad.
+Next we will do the deposit using the Prater launchpad.
 Make sure you have access to a browser with MetaMask, your account with the funds from the faucet and the deposit file we just created.

-Go to [the Ropsten launchpad](https://ropsten.launchpad.ethereum.org/en/).
-Follow the instructions, make sure *Ropsten* is the selected network in MetaMask and use the deposit file to perform your deposit.
+Go to [the Prater launchpad](https://prater.launchpad.ethereum.org/en/).
+Follow the instructions, make sure *Prater* is the selected network in MetaMask and use the deposit file to perform your deposit.

-You can check that your deposit transaction went through on [the transaction explorer](https://ropsten.etherscan.io/address/0x6f22fFbC56eFF051aECF839396DD1eD9aD6BBA9D).
+You can check that your deposit transaction went through on [the transaction explorer](https://goerli.etherscan.io/address/0xff50ed3d0ec03aC01D4C79aAd74928BFF48a7b2b).

 ### Configuring your Lighthouse validator client